It’s those little amazing memories that become the glue that binds us together as a family. 100+ simple family bonding

 I started this when my kids were really little, and family night has now become the best night of the week.
 Pick a day that works for you.
 During one season of life, we did Sunday nights.
 Now we do Friday nights.
 Every week, we do something special together.

 As the kids get older, they will know and cherish the importance of this day, and I pray they will still love being home for it.
 I know many families have seen this happen, even into college!
+It can be as simple as playing a game together, like our Books of the Bible game.
 Our family nights often have a theme.
 I have been amazed at how I can do some of the silliest and simplest things with my kids yet still be crowned “Best Mom in the World.”

 Need more inspiration?
 I’ve created the ultimate list of family fun night ideas!